Random-forest automated bud annotation

 To open the mother-bud annotation plugin go to Plugins>napari-buds>bud annotation.

 Next, we want to perfom watershed segmentation using the result layer.
 However, for watershed segmentation seeds (also called markers) are required (for an explanation of watershed segmenation see: https://en.wikipedia.org/wiki/Watershed_(image_processing)).
-To define the seeds we can either simply threshold on one of the supplied image layers or we can use distance tranform (https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto examples-segmentation-plot-watershed-py) if thresholding is not suitable.The resulting seeds layer can be adjusted manually by editing in napari.
+To define the seeds we can either simply threshold on one of the supplied image layers or we can use distance tranform (https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_watershed.html#sphx-glr-auto examples-segmentation-plot-watershed-py).The resulting seeds layer can be adjusted manually by editing in napari.
 A good seeds layers correspond to each cell having a single seed (buds are not single cells).
 To perform watershed segmentation press the Segment button.

 See video for clarification: